-There are many educational opportunities, including grand rounds, Chairman's rounds, case conferences, daily morning report, specialty conferences, and a curriculum of didactic mid-day lectures throughout the year.
+There are many educational opportunities, including grand rounds, Chairman's rounds, case conferences, morning report, specialty conferences, and a curriculum of mid-day didactic sessions throughout the year (with lunch provided).
 Faculty are involved in a wide array of research activities, from basic science laboratory programs to clinical trials.
-There are abundant opportunities for residents to pursue research questions, either of their own design or in conjunction with on-going projects.
+There are abundant opportunities for residents to pursue research questions, either of their own design or in conjunction with ongoing projects.

 Our program is designed to provide increasing responsibility and independence as trainees become more experienced, while always maintaining support from more senior residents, fellows, and attending physicians.
 By the end of the residency, our trainees are well prepared to succeed in any of the many career options available to neurologists today.
 Our residents have been very successful in going on to fellowships and careers in many different fields.